thevirtuoso1973/chris-coin/README.md

 # Disclaimer

-This is a WIP, attempting to use this client on the bitcoin mainnet is highly inadvisable.
+This is a WIP, attempting to connect this node to the bitcoin mainnet is highly inadvisable.

 # ChrisCoin

-This is an attempt to implement an SPV client for Bitcoin using (mostly) Satoshi's [original paper](https://bitcoincore.org/bitcoin.pdf).
+This is an attempt to implement an SPV node for Bitcoin using Satoshi's [original paper](https://bitcoincore.org/bitcoin.pdf) and the protocol documentation from the [wiki](https://en.bitcoin.it/wiki/Protocol_documentation#Block_Headers).

 # Project Goals